 |No WireGuard Protocol||WireGuard Protocol|

 TunnelBear Security: TunnelBear offers 256-bit AES encryption, with OpenVPN, and IPSec/IKEv2 protocols.
-Here are some of TunnelBear’s security features:
+Here are some of TunnelBear’s security features in Australia:

 - It offers a kill switch called VigilantBear which is available only for Windows, macOS, and Android.

 - GhostBear feature for obfuscating your traffic making it untraceable.

 - SplitBear feature for split tunneling.
 But it is only available on Android devices